Gingras (instrument)

-Gingras (alternatively Gingri) was a type of flute used by the Phoenicians, particularly in their mourning rituals.
+Gingras (alternatively Gingra and Gingri) was a type of flute used by the Phoenicians, particularly in their mourning rituals.
 Information about the gingras comes from second-century AD Greek rhetorician Athenaeus in his work The Deipnosophists, where he reports the accounts of Xenophon, Democleides, Corinna, Bacchylides, Antiphanes, Menander, Amphis, and Axionicus about the instrument and its sound.

 Description and use

 Described by Xenophon as about 9 in long, the gingras was a wind instrument that produced a "shrill and mournful tone".
 (Note: According to another translation the Gingras tone is described as "high-pitched and plaintive".)
 According to Democleides, the name "gingri" is derived from the lamentations for Adonis, as the Phoenicians referred to their god as " Adonis Gingres".
 Amphis describes the gingras as a new invention of the Phoenicians.
 According to Athenaeus the instrument is also mentioned by fifth-century BC lyricists Corinna and Bacchylides, by fourth-century BC poet Antiphanes in his work "The Physician", and by late fourth-century BC Athenian poets Menander in "Karine" and Amphis in "Dithyrambos".
 The Gingras is also believed to have been used by the Carians in their lamentations.